 Malakoff Diggins State Historic Park offers hands-on opportunities for school children who wish to experience the California Gold Rush history by visiting the historic town of North Bloomfield, site of California’s largest hydraulic mine.

-The park offers teachers the choice of having their students stay overnight and participate in our Environmental Living Program (ELP) where students learn period crafts and experience life in a manner similar to the Gold Rush period.
-Students can also experience the park just for the day by participating in a scavenger hunt in historic buildings and/or gold pan nearby in Humbug Creek.
+The park offers teachers the opportunity for up to 40 students and up to 15 chaperones to stay overnight and participate in our Environmental Living Program (ELP).
+Students learn period crafts and experience life in a manner similar to the Gold Rush period.
+The curriculum is tailored to 4th grade students.
+Students can also experience the park just for the day by participating in a scavenger hunt in historic buildings and/or pan for gold in nearby Humbug Creek.

 Call (530) 265-8125 for available dates to schedule a class visit to the park.